-If the diagnosis is confirmed, the next step is to determine the type of Azoospermia.
+If the diagnosis of Azoospermia is confirmed, the next step is to determine the type of Azoospermia.
 Few additional tests like S.FSH, S.Testosterone, Ultrasound of testes may be prescribed to come to this conclusion.

-There are 2 main types of Azoospermia: Obstructive and Non-Obstructive.
+There are 2 main types of Azoospermia: Obstructive Azoospermia and Non-Obstructive Azoospermia.

 Obstructive Azoospermia means that sperms are being produced in the testes but fail to come out.
 In Obstructive Azoospermia, generally the testes are normal sized and FSH levels are normal.
 The semen sample typically does not contain Fructose ( Lab Report shows Fructose Negative).

 The Fructose Test determines if fructose is present in the semen sample.
 This is only performed if no sperm is seen the in the entire sample.

 This type of Azoospermia is very easy to treat with either surgical reconstruction or surgical sperm retrieval using procedures such as TESA, TESE and then performing ICSI and IVF.

 Obstructive Azoospermia has very good prognosis and pregnancy rates.

 Non-obstructive azoospermia means that sperms are not being produced in the testes as a result they are absent in the ejaculate.
 In this type, size of testes is usually reduced and FSH levels are either very high or very low.
 Such samples usually have normal volume and contain fructose (Lab report shows fructose positive).